Continue reading Read smartphone accelerometer data on a website

 Due to my work on a remote-controlled unmanned ground vehicle, I searched for a way to control it anywhere in the world.
 Because I wanted it to have a high range and reliability, I decided to communicate with it over the internet, which should be available almost anywhere on the planet.
 Continue reading Raspberry Pi 3G using a Huawei E303 modem and DynDNS (English)

 I’m currently working at a custom messaging system, which will users to exchange encrypted messages.
-To achieve this, I bought a ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
+To achieve this I bought an ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
 In this short article I want to show you how to connect this module and get it up and running in no time!
 Continue reading How to connect your Arduino to the Internet with the ENC28J60

 You might remember that one article I wrote about Lambda expressions in Java last year.
 In that article I took a quick look at what Lambda expressions are and how you can use them in Java.
 This article was quite popular and I thought it’s about time that I write something about regular expressions here on nerdhut.
 However I only wanted to give you an introduction about regular expressions and how you can use them in your Java code to detect patterns in a text or to search for something.
 Continue reading Regular expressions in Java